 “All right,” the engineer said to the soldiers.
 “Let’s pull it up.
-It looks like I won’t have to go out of my way to wash the serpents off after all, but my clothes will get drenched along with me—again.”
+It looks like I won’t have to go out of my way to wash the serpents off after all, but my clothes will have to get drenched along with me.”

 The three robust women wrestled with the grating.
 It must have been heavier than it looked—or else rusted shut along the base of the fountain—because it took much grunting and effort to slide it off.
-In the meantime, three or four slaves had emerged from behind the waters below, making ripples in the formerly peaceful glass.
-Their expressions went from curious to hostile in mere seconds.
-More and more arrived from the depths of the underground corridor, and the moment the top of their cage was cleared entirely from above their heads, one of them lifted her chained hands up to the edge.
+In the meantime, three or four slaves had emerged from behind the waters below, making ripples in the glassy stream.

 “Who the hell are you?” she asked.
 She looked up towards the engineer, but something in the way her tone had changed mid-sentence made Kanna think that she had figured it out already.

 “What are you people doing, having a party in there?
 Step out of the way, all of you!
-Get back to work and make way for us.
 We have urgent business inside the temple.”